joshuaauerbachwatson/remoteBuildAction/README.md

 In this repository I am maintaining an alternate version of the builder action for action-loop runtimes that provides smooth feedback of error information when there are failures.
 It cooperates with a small change to `nim` CLI in order to achieve the proper error display.

-There is no easy way for me to submit a PR for this code because, although it is made public in the published actions, it is not sourced from a public repository.
+There is no way for me to submit a PR for the build action code because, although it is made public in the published actions, it is not sourced from a public repository.
 But
-1. The code shown here started with an exact copy made with `nim action get` as shown above.
+1. The code sourced in this repository started with an exact copy made with `nim action get` as illustrated above.
 2. As you can see the, code is under the Apache License.
 3. By putting my revised version in this repository I am donating the result back to Nimbella and will work with Nimbella personnel on getting it integrated.